anyarlene/Oscar-Study-Case/README.md

 # Oscar-Study-Case
-Analysis of the data and prediction of Oscar winner.
+Data cleaning ,analysis and prediction of Oscar winner.